 Participating students found the content easy to understand and learned about the importance of teeth and tooth brushing.

-* The Japanese elementary school system lasts for 6 years, from 1st grade to 6th grade.
+* The Japanese elementary school system lasts for six years, from first grade to sixth grade.

-Hand washing has taken on an increased importance as preventive measure against the ongoing COVID-19 pandemic.
-LHPT, in collaboration with YoYo TV,* conducted educational programs on hand washing habits at 20 kindergartens across Taiwan from April to May, 2021, with the aim of teaching children the importance of hand washing and proper hand washing methods.
-Classes conducted under the program last 30 to 40 minutes and comprise the following parts.
+Hand washing has taken on an increased importance as a preventive measure against the ongoing COVID-19 pandemic.
+LHPT conducted educational programs on hand washing habits at 10 kindergartens across Taiwan from April to May, 2022, with the aim of teaching children the importance of hand washing and proper hand washing methods.
+Classes conducted under the program last 30 to 40 minutes and comprise the parts listed below.
+Approximately 600 kindergarten students, teachers and parents participated in the programs.

 1. Lesson from the teacher on hand washing hygiene

 2. Singing and dancing to a special hand-washing song

 3. Drawing original hand soap bottle labels and putting up posters

 We also donated KireiKirei Foaming Hand Soap to the schools for use in their hand washing areas so children could put the lessons into practice.

 In the lesson on hand washing hygiene, the teachers talked about germs and viruses, how hand washing can protect your loved ones, the correct way to wash hands and the features of KireiKirei Foaming Hand Soap.

-Furthermore, to publicize the event, in addition to posting on the YoYo kindergarten website and Facebook, we collaborated with newspapers to publish articles in print and online.
+Furthermore, to publicize the event, in addition to posting on the kindergarten website and Facebook, we collaborated with newspapers to publish articles in print and online.
 This increased the exposure of the event and boosted awareness of the importance of hand washing among an even greater segment of the public.